marchoeppner/miRNApipe/docs/installation.md

 - Whether to use Conda or Singularity for software provisioning.

+An example of how to use this pipeline with Singularity on a Slurm cluster is given in the profile `ccga`, where the file [rzcluster.config](../conf/rzcluster.config) include the site-specific settings as well the information required to use Singularity.

 More information on how to configure Nextflow, see [here](https://www.nextflow.io/docs/latest/config.html#)

 ## Genome references